radius-project/docs/docs/content/getting-started/quickstarts/aws-memorydb-quickstart.md

 {{< rad file="snippets/aws-memorydb.bicep" embed=true marker="//SAMPLE" >}}

-Here note that the bicep name and the clusterName specified in the bicep file should match.
-We are currently adding support to model and deploy other AWS resources.
-Stay tuned for more updates!
+Note that the resource `name` and the `clusterName` are required to match.

 ## Step 4: Deploy the bicep file